Mature Masculine

 Authenticity and the Lover

 A Mature Lover doesn't confuse authenticity with drama or intensity.
-Realness is often ordinary and unremarkable, but it is also vivid.
+Realness is often ordinary and unremarkable, but it is vivid.

 The Feel of Authenticity